BackofenLab/LocARNA_consensus_constraint/README.md

                 LocARNA FASTA input file with structure constraints used to generate the alignment

         -t S|FS, --type=S|FS
-                LocARNA structure constraint type to be used: (S)tructure constraint or (FS) = fixed structure constraint.
-Default: S
+                LocARNA structure constraint type to be used: (S)tructure constraint or (FS) = fixed structure constraint.Default: 'S'

         -m (>0), --min=(>0)
-                Minimal number of similar constraints per position to be considered in consensus.
-Default: 2
+                Minimal number of similar constraints per position to be considered in consensus.Default: 2
 ```

 ## Example